-Silky laced spaghetti noodles with an Anchovy and Tomato Sauce.
+Silky laced spaghetti noodles with an anchovy and tomato sauce that makes the tastiest Anchovy Pasta.
 The anchovies dissolve and create a delicious salty base for this tomato heavy pasta sauce.

 This oven baked tomato sauce is one of my favourites.
 A dump and go sauce that requires minimal prep, but is so crazy good that you might never buy store bought again.
 Combined with long noodles, this Anchovy and Tomato Pasta is sure to become a family favourite.

 I know the title has anchovies in it, but I promise, no one will be able to tell the difference.
 My entire family is under the impression that they don’t like anchovies, and yet every time I make this sauce (up 6 times in the last month to test this recipe) it disappears incredibly fast.

 Anchovies get a bad rap from when they’re improperly served.
 The anchovies breakdown so much in this Anchovy Pasta that they essentially disappear and leave only their umami flavour behind.
 They’re a great way to season a dish that leave people wanting more.